 The salt level in pool water is usually approximated either by measuring the conductivity of the water, or by using a test strip or reagent kit.
 Sometimes also referred to as T.D.S.
 Total Dissolved Solids, or salinity, which while technically slightly different are all close enough approximations for the range used in pool water.
 With a salt chlorinator, it is essential to have approximately the correct amount of salt in the water to achieve the conductivity required for the chlorine cell to work efficiently.

 Pool Lab recommend using regular pool salt (Sodium Chloride).
-Do not use salt with iodine, anti-caking agents or other additives.

 CHLORINE STABILIZER - CYANURIC ACID